Distinguished right from 1394, Kessler has been sold under its own name since 1830.

 The Kessler grows on a sandstone soil and displays in its centre a vale that is globally facing East, South-East, which protects it from North winds and cold air streams brought by the valley of Guebwiller.

-The colour is golden yellow with bright reflections, of good intensity.
+The colour is sustained golden yellow with light green reflections, of good intensity.
 The disk is bright, limpid and transparent.
-The wine is agreeably young and has a good concentration.
+This wine shows concentration and youth.

 The nose is marked and pleasant, with a deep intensity.
 We perceive dominant candied fragrances, chestnut honey, fruity, quince jelly, quite complex.
 Airing enhances the previously perceived aromas and reveals, very fleetingly, a fine floral touch of lily.
 The nose goes through a somewhat closed phase.
 Very complex, the range of aromas hints to a beautiful mellow character.
 Perfect health.

 The onset in the mouth is dense, fleshy and mellow.
 The alcohol support is full-bodied.
 The wine evolves in a medium with a fine liveliness, marked by a sparkling note.
 The range of aromas is similar to that of the nose, very complex, based on chestnut honey, Mirabelle plum jelly, apricot, amber, beeswax and a fine smoky touch.
 We perceive also a hint of bitterness.
 The finish has a beautiful length, 8-9 caudalies, bringing a fresh liveliness and a slight bitterness.
 The balance of this wine is rich, mellow.
 Excellent botrytis.